This resource page for guidance counsellors is accompanied by two others:

 Students are encouraged to speak to the guidance counsellor individually or in class groups.
 It is suggested that the guidance counsellor would welcome in advance some of the questions that students have in mind, in order to help in preparing answers to their particular concerns.

-Furthermore, it is suggested that while much information exists about study skills, memory, reading, note taking, etc. it books and on websites such as:
+It is suggested that while much information exists about study skills, memory, reading, note taking, etc. in books and on websites such as: